giffordlabcvr/Dengue-GLUE/README.md

 Projects are loaded into the GLUE "engine," forming a relational database that represents the semantic relationships between data items.
 This foundation supports systematic comparative analyses and the development of sequence-based resources.

-**Dengue-GLUE** contains DENV feature definitions, alignments, and reference sequences for all DENV serotypes, genotypes, as well as all major and minor lineages defined **[here](https://dengue-lineages.org)**.
+**Dengue-GLUE** contains DENV feature definitions, alignments, and reference sequences for all DENV serotypes and genotypes, as well as all major and minor lineages defined **[here](https://dengue-lineages.org)**.

 This Dengue-GLUE base project can be extended with additional layers, openly available via GitHub.
 These include **[NCBI-Dengue-GLUE](https://github.com/giffordlabcvr/NCBI-Dengue-GLUE)**: which extends Dengue-GLUE through the incorporation of all DENV sequence data published in NCBI GenBank.